Connexxus Women's Center/Centro de Mujeres: Community events

-Because the center was intended to be a community space, as well as social-based fundraisers, Connexxus hosted a variety of events.
-It hosted economic empowerment workshops to support women's skill development.
-Social groups based on identities, such as black lesbians, singles, Latinas, and mixers were common.
-The most popular one was All Around Town in 1988, which doubled as a fundraiser.
-Another popular event was a gallery show of long-time support Laura Aguilar, a Chicana lesbian photographer, called the Chicana Lesbians Series.
+Because Connexxus was intended to be a community space, it hosted a variety of events and fundraisers.
+Social groups based on identities, such as dykes, black lesbians, singles, Latinas, and mixers were common.
+The most popular was "All Around Town" in 1988, which doubled as a fundraiser.
+Another popular event, sponsored by Connexxus, was a photography exhibition by Chicana lesbian photographer Laura Aguilar, called the Latina Lesbian series.